This blog will cover the following topics:

-- Reducer: While a Mapper runs a code, Reducer is required for getting the result from each Mapper.
+- Reducer: While a Mapper runs a code, a Reducer is required for getting the result from each Mapper.

 - JobTracker: JobTracker is a master node used for getting the location of a file in different DataNodes.
 It is a very important service in Hadoop as if it goes down, all the running jobs will get halted.

 - TaskTracker: TaskTracker is a reference for the JobTracker present in the DataNodes.
-It accepts different tasks, such as map, reduce, and shuffle operations, from the JobTracker.
+It accepts different tasks, such as map, reduces, and shuffle operations, from the JobTracker.
 It is a key player performing the main MapReduce functions.